MeadowlarkDAW/Meadowlark/DSP_DESIGN_DOC.md

 These are listed in order of priority with the first being the highest priority:

+- [ ] Panning
+  - Should include various pan laws such as "linear", "circular", etc.
 - [ ] Parametric Equalizer
   - We will likely use the `SVF` filter designs described above (at least as a starting point).
   - Typical parametric EQ stuff such as lowpass, highpass, low-shelf, high-shelf, bell, and notch.